Your day-by-day itinerary

 Your experienced local guide will teach you how to glide across the water in your Canadian canoe and inform you of the rules of camping in the land of bears, moose and beavers.
 As you move leisurely across the lake you might spot deer drinking on the shore or fish jumping up from the water.
 You’ll stop for a simple lunch on the banks of the lake where you can marvel at the imposing mountain peaks and ancient conifers surrounding you.

 After 3-4 hours you’ll reach your campsite, pitch up your tent and help build a fire on the edge of the water before settling in for a night.
 Your guide will rustle up a simple dinner before you can crawl into your sleeping bag and drift off to sleep with the sounds of the wilderness around you.
-The only luxury here is a compost toilet but with these views, you don’t really need anything else!
+The bathrooms here are outhouse loos but with this location, you won’t mind roughing it for a night!

 Back into civilisation